ucsb-cs16-w18/ucsb-cs16-w18.github.io/_lab/lab07.md

 ```
 // list: ptr to a linked list of Node (each with int data, and Node * next)
 // value: int value of the node to delete
-// Delete the Node with the given value in a recursive way.
+// Delete all instances of Nodes with the given value in a recursive way.
 // Use a helper function that performs the recursion

 void deleteNodeRecursively(LinkedList * list, int value);

 // list: ptr to a linked list of Node (each with int data, and Node * next)
 // value: int value of the node to delete
-// Delete the Node with the given value using loops.
+// Delete the instances of all Node with the given value using loops.

 void deleteNodeIteratively(LinkedList * list, int value);